Google suspends Parler social networking app from Play Store; Apple gives 24-hour warning | Technology

 Apple declined to comment.
 Matze, who describes himself as libertarian, founded Parler in 2018 as a "free-speech driven" alternative to mainstream platforms but began courting right-leaning users as prominent supporters of Trump moved there.

 Those who have joined include commentator Candace Owens, Trump's lawyer Rudy Giuliani, and right-wing activist Laura Loomer, who handcuffed herself to the door of Twitter's New York office in Nov.
 2018 to protest a ban on her by the site.
 In November, conservative activist Rebekah Mercer confirmed that the she and her family, which includes her father and hedge-fund investor Robert Mercer, have provided funding to Parler.
-"Apparently they believe Parler is responsible for ALL user generated content on Parler," Matze said.
-"Therefor (sic) by the same logic, Apple must be responsible for ALL actions taken by their phones.
+"Apparently they believe Parler is responsible for ALL user generated content on Parler," Matze said in one of his posts.
+"By the same logic, Apple must be responsible for ALL actions taken by their phones.
 Every car bomb, every illegal cell phone conversation, every illegal crime committed on an iPhone, Apple must also be responsible for," he wrote.
-"Standards not applied to Twitter, Facebook or even Apple themselves, apply to Parler."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)